 From there, I could control a partner's Satisfyer sex toy or let them take control.
 Here are the receipts:

 (Weirdly enough, you can take Satisfyer app screenshots on iPhone but not easily on Android due to security restrictions.)

 My verdict on the Satisfyer Curvy 2+

-I’m not a fan of Satisfyer as a company, since they have a looong history of being condescending (not just to me, but also to others who work in the industry).
-But I’ll begrudgingly say I like the Satisfyer Curvy 2+. $32 for a moderately strong suction vibrator with remote controls?
+I'll begrudgingly say I like the Satisfyer Curvy 2+.
+Its price for a moderately strong suction vibrator with remote controls?
 Unprecedented!

 The vibrations are nothing to write home about, but the air pulses are plenty rumbly; Satisfyer's Curvy 2+ doesn't sacrifice quality too much.